Barnes Milam

 Israel Barnes "Foots" Milam (January 4, 1906 – December 18, 1979) was an American football guard, tackle, and coach.
 He played one season in the National Football League (NFL) for the Philadelphia Eagles, appearing in two games.
-He later coached several high school football teams in Texas.
+He later coached and served as athletic director at several high schools in Texas.
+After retiring from coaching in 1955, he served through 1971 in high school administrative positions.

 Early life and education

 Milam was born on January 4, 1906, in Hagerman, Texas.
 He played football at Denison High School and also attended Sherman High School.
 While at Denison, he was team captain, playing the tackle position.
-Milam attended Austin College from 1926 to 1929, and played for their football team in his final two years with the school.
+Milam attended Austin College from 1926 to 1929 and played for their football team in his final two years with the school.
 He was twice named All-Texas Conference and was co-team captain as a senior.